BastienHue/lescalde/README.md

 # lescalde

-Ce répertoire est une trace de mon parcours d'apprentissage de la programmation.
+Ce répertoire est une trace de mon parcours d'apprentissage du développement.
 On devrait pouvoir y retrouver des programmes que j'aurai créés pour tout ou partie.

+This directory is a trace of my initiation in developing.
+There should be programs I will have created or modified.